min69u/Reforestation/README.md

-## What has a bed that you can’t sleep in?
-A river.
+## Two silk worms had a race.
+They ended up in a tie.